waynetipsy/waynetipsy/README.md

 - I’m Ifeanyi an Android/Kotlin Developer.

-I have proven success with developing applications with flutter and in my current position.
+I have proven success with developing applications with flutter and kotlin in my current position.

 I design mobile applications and publish them for android smartphones.